Borega/pd2bs-scripts/README.md

  </tr>
  <tr>
     <td>1.
 Profile Name</td>
    <td>This is the name of the profile.
-You can set it to whatever you want as long as there's no special characters or white spaces.</td>
+You can set it to whatever you want as
+	   <br>long as there's no special characters or white spaces.</td>
  </tr>
    <tr>
     <td>2.
 Account</td>